pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 ![Sticker4](/assets/images/tedx9.jpg)

 ### The Certificate
 The event organizer wanted to include a certificate in the goodie bag for all attendees.
-Since there’s no real prestige associated with simply attending a TEDx attend somewhere, creating a serious certificate of attendance seemed a bit silly to me as I didn’t think it’d useful in any other way than as a souvenir.
+Since there’s no real prestige associated with simply attending a TEDx event somewhere, creating a serious certificate of attendance seemed a bit silly to me.
+I didn’t think a certificate would useful in any way other than as a souvenir.

 I wanted to make something that would make attendees remember the event.
 Something that they might stick on their pin-board or the wall behind their desk.
 So I asked my team lead if I could be a bit quirky with the certificate.
 He said yes and I came up with the idea of making the certificate pose itself as giving a TED talk.
 A TEDx certificate giving a TED talk?
 TEDception!